 But I assure you, it is well worth the effort!

-The quietness, fresh air, and breathtaking views of lakes, mountains, and an overabundance of waterfalls will recharge your soul like no other place does.
+The quietness, fresh air, and breathtaking views of lakes, mountains, and waterfalls will recharge your soul like no other place.
 With no cell coverage, no WiFi, and the only amenity being pit toilets, you are quite literally leaving the rest of the world behind.

-Strathcona Park is the oldest Provincial Park in BC, and with over 250,000 hectares to explore, it is also Vancouver Island’s largest.
+Strathcona Park is the oldest Provincial Park in BC, and with over 250,000 hectares to explore, it’s also Vancouver Island’s largest.